-- 1. Participation in Blue Diamond's Orchard Stewardship Incentive Program (OSIP) bluediamondgrowers.com/forms/ - 2.
-Registration of your farm and orchards with the USDA Farm Service Agency - 3.
-A completed application with requested materials and subsequent approval from Blue Diamond - 4.
+- 1. Participation in Blue Diamond's Orchard Stewardship Incentive Program (OSIP) for the 2023 crop year bluediamondarowers.com/forms/ - 2.
+Registration of your farm and orchards with the USDA Farm Service Agency offices.sc.egov.usda.gov/locator/ app?state=ca&agency=fsa - 3.
+A completed application, all requested materials, and approval from Blue Diamond (note: you will be notified when we receive your application and when review is complete) - 4.
 Proof of implementation to show you have completed the activity - 5.
-Adherence to all program requirements and rules (see link to the right)
+Adherence to all practice program requirements and rules (see link to guide on the right) Where do I learn more and how do I sign up?